 Best Practice #3: Implement SSO

 SSO removes the multiple passwords that users dread, allowing you to enhance security around a single authentication that now provides access to all the user's applications.
-You can now deploy some of the strongest authentication techniques without causing a high-level of friction and impact to the user experience.
+You can now deploy some of the strongest bank authentication methods without causing a high-level of friction and impact to the user experience.

-Many solutions even offer a complete package including these capabilities to reduce the workload on implementing a solution that adheres to standard multi-factor authentication best practices.
+Many bank authentication methods even offer a complete package including these capabilities to reduce the workload on implementing a solution that adheres to standard multi-factor authentication best practices.

 Staying Ahead of the Threat

 As mentioned the financial services industry is a prime target for attack, especially during these times of the pandemic and the shift it is causing to accelerate digital transformation across the industry.
-This requires stronger authentication, multi-factor authentication.
+This requires stronger bank authentication methods, multi-factor authentication.

 While financial services organizations are usually the leaders and ahead of the curve when it comes to cybersecurity, it is all to often that some of the fundamental best practices are forgotten or left to the side.